 How to Clear System Data on Mac

-Keep reading to learn how to empty system storage on Mac and delete unnecessary software.
+Keep reading to learn how to minimize System Data on Mac and delete unnecessary software.

 When you’re trying to clear out some disk space, the last thing you want is duplicate files.
 But finding them manually can be painstaking work.
 Still, it’s easy to delete hidden duplicates and lower system data on Mac with MacKeeper’s Safe Cleanup tool.